 Who are the P&TB members?

 Keith Hauber, a former certified arborist most recently from Kansas City, is the Chairman.
 One of his favorite quotes is “The one who plants trees, knowing that he will never sit in their shade, has started to understand the meaning of life.”
 Kelly Delia, originally from northern Virginia, joined the P&TB to continue the journey of town beautification.
 She has a certificate in permaculture (development of agricultural ecosystems intended to be sustainable and self-sufficient) design, but shared that she really has enjoyed learning how to prune trees properly.
 Linda Lacy, originally from Iowa, joined because of her desire to support the local “urban” forest.
 Linda was a Texas Master Naturalist.
-Comer Crawford, who recently completed a P&TB term and is re-applying for P&TB membership, is originally from Birmingham, AL. Although she says she has no previous experience with trees, her fellow Board members enjoy her people skills.
+Comer Crawford, originally from Birmingham, AL says she has no previous experience with trees but her fellow Board members enjoy her people skills.
+George Orlowski enjoys being a part of La Veta, helping to maintain the Town's aesthetic beauty, and keeping the community a safer place by focusing on the community's forest canopy.
+George works with pruning, planting, grant writing, and social media.
 Jack Grimm, originally from Michigan, is the Town of La Veta Board liaison.
 Jack has experience with tree removal after a tornado hit Bixby, OK where his parents lived when he was in college.

 Trees and Shrubs to Plant for Conservation Purposes

 Tree selection is one of the most important investment decisions a home owner makes when landscaping a new home or replacing a tree lost to damage or disease.
 Most trees can outlive the people who plant them, therefore the impact of this decision is one that can influence a lifetime.
 Matching the tree to the site is critical; the following site and tree demands should be considered before buying and planting a tree.

 - Water availability